troessner/articles/docs/2016-01-01-the-latest-and-greatest-additions-to-reek.md

+## The Latest And Greatest Additions To Reek

 2015 has been an awesome year for `Reek`.
 With the release of [`Reek` 3](https://svbtle.com/reek-3-has-been-released/) we reached a level where I'd call `Reek` a stable, mature and - if used right - an incredibly useful library.

 We have been quite busy since the `Reek` 3 release - here are my favourite features we have added to `Reek` since then: